The Chain of Survival Steps

 Early, High-Quality CPR

-The immediate initiation of bystander CPR can quadruple the chances of survival from an out-of-hospital cardiac arrest event.
+Starting CPR immediately can greatly increase survival chances after a cardiac arrest outside the hospital.
 If untrained, a bystander can perform Hands-only CPR or chest compressions-only CPR.

 One of the most commonly held misconceptions about CPR is the idea that there must be at least two breaths between each compression.
 More than two breaths aren't much help.
 Therefore, it's much more important that public access defibrillation must be used as soon as possible.